 For businesses offering document preparation services, getting a merchant account is vital.
 The document preparation industry generates revenue of up to $5 billion annually.
-While this number takes into account lower risk services such as printing and typing, the industry as a whole is powerhouse still experiencing growth yearly.
+While this number considers lower risk services such as printing and typing, the industry as a whole is a powerhouse still experiencing growth yearly.

 Although many large organizations have an internal department to prepare documents on their behalf, small businesses do not enjoy the same luxury.
 For these companies, contracting third-parties for document preparation is more cost-effective.
 Document preparation entities typically are found online and, as such, must have a merchant account equipped to handle a variety of payment methods – such as credit cards, debit cards, and ACH.

 In our high-risk merchant context, document preparation are companies offering a range of services such as the preparation of legal documents and agreements.

 There are a few key characteristics that make the doc prep industry high-risk.
 The main feature is the acceptance of MOTO or web payments.
 In essence, they do not operate in brick and mortar fashion where payment cards are present upon receipt.
 Most are CNP, or card-not-present, environments.
 In the same vein, most transactions bring in a high-dollar ticket making them prime for “friendly fraud.”
 This means a consumer is unhappy with the result or regretful of the money spent and requests their bank issue a chargeback in an attempt to recoup the expense.
 If you’re a regular reader of our blog posts, then you are well aware that numerous chargebacks are a no-no in the high-risk merchant world.

 Due to the above factors, document preparation is a high-risk industry.
 This makes the pool of merchant banks willing to offer you payment services severely limited.
 Next, we will discuss the obstacles faced when locating a merchant account and finding a reliable payment partner to suit your needs.